turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_4_6.md

 1. Login to the AWS Console using https://console.aws.amazon.com/lambda/.
 2. In the left column, under `AWS Lambda`, click `Functions`.
-3. Under `Function name` click on the name of the function that you want to review
+3. Under `Function name` click on the name of the function that you want to review.
-4. Click the Configuration tab
+4. Click the Configuration tab.
 5. In the left column, click `Permissions`.
 6. In the `Resource-based policy section`, perform the following actions:
 - Under Policy statements